Menu

 VideoEmbed a video from your media library or upload a new one.

-WordPress Document Settings
+WordPress Page Settings

 On the right side of the WordPress page editor, you’ll see Document settings for your page.
 This area contains some important settings for your page, so let’s go through them.